Things to do in Mallorca

 Love snorkeling and swashbuckling pirate stories?
 Then sail across to the uninhabited islet of Dragonera for a day of wild exploration.
 Traversing these secretive shores is one of the most adventurous things to do in Mallorca – perfect for nature lovers of all ages.

 Once the haunt of famous pirates like Barbossa, today this protected reserve is a haven for hiking, swimming, and lizard spotting!
+Some tours also include kayaking, and scuba diving, as well as cruises with lunch included!

-35 – Feel the thrills on a canyoning adventure
+42 – Feel the thrills on a canyoning adventure

-canyoning Mallorca
+canyoning in Mallorca

 Abseil down dramatic gorges and scramble over boulders, following the river as it gushes through lush canyons.
 Practice your rope techniques under the watchful eye of your expert guide, and jump off vertical rocks into plunge pools if you dare.

-36 – Make the city your playground on a scavenger hunt
+43 – Make the city your playground on a scavenger hunt

-scavenger games in Mallorca
+scavenger game in Mallorca

-Run around the city, searching for clues and riddles to solve yourself with your best friends, after you download a fun scavenger game directly to your phones.
+Run around the city, searching for clues and riddles to solve yourself with your best friends after you download a fun scavenger game directly to your phones.

 Visit different corners of the city that you wouldn’t go to otherwise on your own, going at your own leisure, and stopping throughout the city to take pictures of these hidden gems.
+For the ultimate explorers, check out a treasure hunt in a cave in Mallorca!

 So pack your comfiest shoes, and get ready to explore!